 There is no fee for this application.
 Tuition will be due after acceptance to the Diploma of Tropical Medicine program.

 The due date for the winter session is Oct.
 1 (Sept.
 1 for international students).
 NOTE: The online application and all supporting documentation (e.g., transcripts, letters of recommendations) must be submitted by the due date.

-Online Application: Applicants need to complete the online application for the Diploma in Tropical Medicine.
+Online Application (Please use Chrome on a Windows-based PC): Applicants need to complete the online application for the Diploma in Tropical Medicine.
 The online application may be completed in multiple sessions.
 The applicants will be asked to provide information related to academic qualifications, research and work experience, honors, awards, scholarships, and publications.
 In addition, the applicants need to provide (a) a personal statement explaining the reason for pursuing a Diploma in Tropical Medicine and (b) an international experience essay describing relevant prior experience within developing countries or the anticipated relevance of this program if the applicants have no prior international experience.

 Transcripts (not required for Baylor students): Applicants need to submit official transcripts (official transcripts required from non-physicians; copy of medical diploma and license from physicians).
 Note: medical license information will be verified.

 Letters of Recommendation: